-The DTG reimburses grantees for related instruction costs of tuition, fees, required and recommended books and materials, and trainee supports.
-Related instruction supported by the DTG must result in dual trainees earning industry-recognized degrees, certificates, or credentials.
+DTG LC reimburses grantees for related instruction costs of tuition, fees, required and recommended books and materials, and trainee supports.
+Related instruction supported by DTG LC must result in dual trainees earning industry-recognized degrees, certificates, or credentials.

-Employers engaged with Minnesota Dual-Training Pipeline are not required to apply for the DTG program.
+Cannabis employers engaged with Minnesota Dual-Training Pipeline are not required to apply for the DTG LC program.
 The grant is one resource for financially supporting related instruction of dual-training programs.
-In addition, employers applying for the DTG program are allowed to include registered apprenticeship, but they are not required to have or pursue registered apprenticeship.
+In addition, cannabis employers applying for the DTG LC program are allowed to include registered apprenticeship, but they are not required to have or pursue registered apprenticeship.
 The grant utilizes techniques of the apprenticeship-model and promotes flexibility in the design of training.